-I have a lot of friends who go tanning, luckily most of them stopped this already.
-The people who went tanning, were not really having the natural tan color.
+I have a lot of friends who go tanning.
+Luckily most of them stopped this already.
+The people who went tanning did not have the natural tan color.
 Also, skin cancer is a real issue here.
 If you’re spending most of the year going tanning, the risks drastically go up!

 It’s not so good for your skin, as well as expensive.
 It’s as expensive as 10 minutes for €10, and prices go up from there.
 Let’s say you go for 30 minutes every week, that’s €30 per week, €120 per month, and over €1500 per year!

 That’s money earned fast!
-Let’s try embracing our skin or simply using something like a bronzing lotion.
+Let’s try embracing our skin or simply using something like bronzing lotion.

-Speeding is not only expensive when you get tickets, it’s also accounting for a major amount of additional costs.
+Speeding is not only expensive when you get tickets, but it’s also accounting for a major amount of additional costs.
 In 2016, the cost of motor vehicle accidents was $432 billion, with 2 million people involved.
-This averages $213,000 per person involved.
+This averages $213,000 per person affected.

 In addition to that, your car insurance costs will increase, which no one ever likes!

 With everything, you need to dose the amount.
-Also with TV, of course you can watch a good TV show of watch some videos on YouTube, but don’t let it get the best of you.
+Also, with TV, of course, you can watch a good TV show or watch some videos on YouTube, but don’t let it get the best of you.

-TV and social media can affect you by watching the commercials, causing you to buy things that you normally wouldn’t buy.
+TV and social media can affect you by watching the commercials, causing you to buy things you usually wouldn’t buy.